-Miss Robinson and Miss Hanson are the Maths Co-Ordinators
+Miss Robinson and Miss Elliot are the Maths Co-Ordinators

 This year our school focus is to develop children's problem solving and reasoning skills.
 We want to provide children with the opportunity to apply their mathematical understanding in a variety of contexts., as well as be able to articulate the strategies they are using to solve problems.

 At Hill Top Primary School we recognise the importance of establishing a secure foundation in mental calculation and recall of number facts before standard written methods are introduced.
 We use Mathematical Vocabulary when planning to help determine the appropriate terminology to use in our teaching and children are expected to use it in their verbal and written explanations (see calculation policy).

 What children at Hill Top say about Maths

 Maths at Hill Top

 Our aim is all pupils should:

 - Have a sense of the size of a number and where it fits into the number system

 - Know by heart number facts such as number bonds, multiplication tables, doubles and halves